leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 no run-time performance cost.

-Mojo's ownership system ensures that only one variable "owns" a specific value at a given time—such that Mojo can safely deallocate the value when the owner's lifetime ends—while still allowing you to share references to the value.
-This provides safety from errors such as use-after-free, double-free, and memory leaks without the overhead cost of a garbage collector.
+---
 Ownership, Value ownership
 | [mojo/manual/values](https://docs.modular.com/mojo/manual/values/)

+Mojo's ownership system ensures that
+only one variable "owns" a specific value at a given time
+— such that Mojo can safely deallocate the value
+when the owner's lifetime ends
+— while still allowing you to share references to the value.
+This provides safety from errors
+such as use-after-free, double-free, and memory leaks
+without the overhead cost of a garbage collector.

 Mojo's parameterization system enables powerful metaprogramming in which the compiler generates a unique version of a type or function based on parameter values, similar to C++ templates, but more intuitive.
 Parameterization, Compile-time metaprogramming